I am winning the battle in my mind

 Dr Caroline Leaf said this: “75% to 95% of the illnesses that plague us today are a direct result of our thought life.
 What we think about affects us physically and emotionally.
 It's an epidemic of toxic emotions.
-The average person has over 30,000 thoughts a day.
+The average person has over 30,000 thoughts a day, over 80% of these are negative.
 Through an uncontrolled thought life, we create the conditions for illness; we make ourselves sick!
 Research shows that fear, all on its own, triggers more than 1,400 known physical and chemical responses and activates more than 30 different hormones.
 There are INTELLECTUAL and MEDICAL reasons to FORGIVE!
 Toxic waste generated by toxic thoughts causes the following illnesses: diabetes, cancer, asthma, skin problems and allergies to name just a few.
 Consciously control your thought life and start to detox your brain!”

 The enemy is constantly looking for ways to deceive, so that he can steal, kill and destroy (John 10:10).
 He attempts to gain a foothold in our lives (Ephesians 4:27) so that he can establish a stronghold (2 Corinthians 10:3-5) – a belief or attitude that is contrary to God’s word and results in behaviour contrary to His will.
 It begins with the whisper of uncertainty of Eden, “Did God really say…?” or the undermining talk of the wilderness, “If you are a son…”.